Embracing Upcycling: Transforming Waste into Fashionable Future

 Save money by reusing what you already own.

-According to a 2022 survey by ThredUp, 43% of young consumers say they’ve tried upcycling or DIY fashion in the past year.
-It’s not just a hobby—it’s a growing movement.
+A 2022 survey by ThredUp revealed that 43% of young consumers have tried upcycling or DIY fashion in the past year.
+This trend is not merely a hobby; it's a growing movement.

 Upcycling Trends and Market Growth